10 High Monthly Dividend ETFs Revealed

 JP Morgan Emerging Markets Local Currency Bond ETF (NYSE:EMLC)

-With $3.56 billion in assets under management, the ETF seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the J.P.
+With $3.6 billion in assets under management, the ETF seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the J.P.
 Morgan GBI-EM Global Core Index (GBIEMCOR).
 The index comprises bonds issued by emerging market governments and denominated in the local currency of the issuer.
-Top ten of the ETF’s 266 current holding account for 19.13% of the fund’s total assets.
+Top ten of the ETF’s 266 current holding account for nearly 20% of the fund’s total assets.

-The fund has a current yield of 4.7% combined with a recovering share price to deliver an 7.4% total return over the past year, which is higher than the 1.3% share price growth in the last three years.
+The fund has a current yield of 5% combined with a recovering share price to deliver an 8.1% total return over the past year.

 10 High Monthly Dividend ETFs: #1